Holy Trinity Cathedral, Sibiu

 The exterior is in red and yellow brick.
 The spacious nave is bordered by smaller spherical roofs and four towers: two smaller octagonal ones, and two larger ones near the entrance with a square base that becomes octagonal in the bell area.
 The ends of the towers are shaped like double bulbs, with a skylight in the centre.
 The main entrance is through a portico with three semicircular doors.
 Behind this and between the main towers is an ample semicircular vestibule with a similarly shaped stained-glass window, while the outside is decorated with round mosaics showing Jesus and the Four Evangelists.
 The cathedral is 53.10m long and 25.40m wide in the centre, the dome 24.70m high (34.70m on the exterior) and 15m in diameter, while the spires are 43m high (45m including the crosses).

 On 30 April 1906, Metropolitan Mețianu, joined by his suffragan bishop from Arad, Ioan Papp, and a group of priests and deacons, consecrated the cathedral.
 Nicolae Iorga was also present; he donated a silver engolpion and a valuable icon.
-Since its dedication, the cathedral has undergone a number of restorations and improvements: the walls have been decorated with neo-Byzantine paintings by Iosif Keber and Anastasie Demian, and liturgical objects, vestments, books and a sound system have all been added.
+Since its dedication, the cathedral has undergone a number of restorations and improvements: the walls have been decorated with neo-Byzantine paintings by Iosif Keber and Anastase Demian, and liturgical objects, vestments, books and a sound system have all been added.
 Divine Liturgy and Vespers take place daily, as well as other services when provided for.